 Avoiding conflict with directors

-It pays to have considered and to have documented before a dispute arises:
+It pays to have considered and to have documented in the shareholders agreement :

-- Which directors are required to be actively involved and who are the decision makers?
+- Which directors are required to be actively involved in the running of the company and who are the decision makers?

 - Who determines salary and bonuses?